benearnthof/SparseTransformers/README.md

 #### TODO
 * Compare Vanilla to FlashAttention on different hardware
 * Examine impact of batch size on training, as larger batch sizes may be beneficial for transformers, but gradient accumulation & activation checkpointing do have small performance drawbacks.
-* Investigate NCCL_P2P_DISABLE=1 / export NCCL_P2P_LEVEL=NVL may be required for some GPUs
+* Some GPUs may require NCCL_P2P_DISABLE=1 / export NCCL_P2P_LEVEL=NVL, write short script to determine settings
 * DeepSpeed Tensor Parallelism
-* DeepSpeed Pipeline Parallelism
+* DeepSpeed Pipeline Parallelism (Not compatible with ZeRO-2 and ZeRO-3)
 * Implement custom parallel models like picotron
 * Benchmark DeepSpeed settings
-* Figure out stable config for Progressive Layer Dropping
 * Investigate tradeoff between CPU-AdamW vs FusedAdamW vs OneBitAdam vs ZeroOneAdam; Investigate Lamb vs OnebitLamb

 ### Functionality